 Add the dry ingredients to the butter mixture and mix it until everything is evenly blended -- it will resemble cookie dough.

-Use a spatula to "pour" the granola mixture onto one of the parchment-lined baking sheets.
+Use a spatula to help you "pour" the granola mixture onto one of the parchment-lined baking sheets.
 Use a flat-bottomed metal spatula to flatten out the mixture.
-It should be about 1/2-inch thick and cover the sheet.
+It should be about ½-inch thick and cover the sheet.
 Go around the edges with the metal spatula to make them straight.

-Roast in the preheated 350 degree F oven until it's a dark golden brown, about 30 minutes.
+Roast in the preheated 350°F oven until it's a dark golden brown, about 30 minutes.

 Let it cool on the baking sheet until it's hard, but still soft enough to cut through without it cracking, about 10 minutes.

 With a Chef's knife, cut the cooked granola into about 27 evenly sized, rectangular bars.

 Place the cut granola bars on the second, parchment-lined baking sheet, with 1 to 2 inches between them.
 Now use a small spoon to drizzle the melted chocolate over the bars.
 (This will work the best if your chocolate has just been melted and is still very warm.)